 The top Chardonnay selection, 2014 TBH Vineyard Sonoma Coast Chardonnay ($72), too, wafts a hint of waxy oak over enticing, yet subdued aromas of something like caramelized lees and candied lime peel.
 It's barrel-fermented Chardonnay that doesn't reek of toasty oak or candy apple, and four years after the vintage, could even be cellared another season or two.

 I loved the pick that didn't make the cut for the TBH, the 2014 Sonoma Coast Chardonnay ($55) from the vines to the west of the new tasting room.
 It shows age, but the aromatic does not exactly speak of oxidation.
 It's almost exotic, because it's not often one tastes a Chardonnay that's aged like fine white Burgundy, but not volatile — hazelnut oil, maybe, and a shortbread cookie spiced with eucalyptus.
 The palate's a surprise: juicy, lime, fresh to the core, lightly framed with that butter cookie.

 Yes, for Burg fans, I believe the price may be quite reasonable.

 Small Vines Wines, Sebastopol, 707-823-0886.
 Wine tasting by appointment only, $100 per guest or three bottles purchased per person.

 Down the Road

 So what are we going to do with those three bottles of wine apiece, now?
-Uncork one at a nearby restaurant in Sebastopol: find local farm-to-table dining and other recreation and wine tasting options in the nifty new West Sonoma County Field Guide, available at Lowell's and Handline restaurants and other locations.
+Uncork one at a nearby restaurant in Sebastopol: find local farm-to-table dining and other recreation and wine tasting options in the nifty West Sonoma County Field Guide, available at Handline restaurant and other locations.

 Or head on down to The Barlow center, a revitalized food, wine and shopping complex that used to house a cannery run by the Barlow family — the very same whose original 1892 homestead is now occupied by Small Vines.